 Assembling your gingerbread house is easy, but it does take some time (we actually suggest assembling it the day before you want to decorate it so it has plenty of time to dry).
 Check out our video on How to Assemble a Gingerbread House to see it in action, then keep these gingerbread house tips in mind as you build.

 - Make sure like panels in your kit are the same size.
 For example, place the two roof panels back to back.
 If there’s any overhang, use a small paring knife to trim the panel so both are equal.

 - Build your house on a cake board for added stability.

 - Make sure to pipe icing along the bottom edges of each panel before sticking it to the cake board.
 This will ensure your house doesn’t move around on the board and will help prevent collapsing.

-- After assembling the back, side and front panels, let your house dry for about an hour before adding the roof.
+- After assembling the back, side and front panels, let your house dry for about an hour before adding the roof pieces.
 If you don’t give your icing time to dry, the house could collapse from the weight of the roof.

-- Once you’ve added the roof, let your house dry an additional 2 to 3 hours before adding decorations.
+- Once you’ve added the roof, let your house dry at room temperature for an additional 2 to 3 hours before adding any decorations.